FreeProving/free-compiler/CONTRIBUTING.md

 ## Directory Structure

 In this section, we would like to give you a quick overview over what files are part of this repository, where they can be found and what's their purpose.
+This information should help you to quickly find files you are looking for and confidently decide where to place files you want to add.

  - `./`